Furniture Poverty

 Furniture poverty can force families to use trash bags for clothing storage and rely on folding chairs as their only seating options.

-91% of families served by A Wider Circle’s Essential Support program in 2023 reported that, after receiving furniture, they were now better able to provide for themselves or their families.
+91% of the most recent families served by A Wider Circle’s Essential Support program reported that, after receiving furniture, they were now better able to provide for themselves or their families.

 The importance of affordable housing and solutions to end homelessness are rightfully emphasized in the social services realm as well as public and private funding priorities.
 At A Wider Circle, we have seen that merely having access to housing is not the same as having a place to call “home” if it is missing basic furniture.
 If four walls are the container, then furnishings are the ingredients that give the space utility, functionality, comfort, safety, respite, and shape.